 Thread throughout our curriculum are opportunities for our children to learn about the Equality Act 2010, British Values and diversity.
 Equality and diversity are illustrated on our school Road Maps which ensure that pupils meet a range of significant people throughout their learning journey.
-You can see these by clicking Road Maps in the Curriculum section or by clicking here.
+You can see these by clicking Road Maps in the Curriculum section.

 At Parklands Community Primary and Nursery school, there are no outsiders – we are all different, but we are all equal.
 We teach through an inclusive programme called ‘No Outsiders’ which promotes community cohesion and prepares young people for life as global citizens.
 We start our ‘No Outsiders’ lessons with a book such as ‘Elmer’, ‘Red’ or in Year 6 ‘Dreams of Freedom’ which help children to understand about diversity, inclusion and respect.